larryzodiac/Advanced-JavaScript/Lectures/L3-03.10.18/README.md

 The idea of functions as variables, being passed around.

-We know in JavaScript that `objects` are datatypes.
+We know in JavaScript that `objects` are _datatypes_.

-Functions are regular objects with the additional capability of being callable.
+`Functions are regular objects with the additional capability of being callable.`

 Functions therefore are datatypes and can be assigned as values.